garden-of-delete/rlooper2/README.md

 `--residuals` computes and outputs residual quantities to stdout.
 These quantities describe the expected amount of remaining superhlicity in a molecule consisting of the provided sequence, devided between twist and writhe.
 Can be easily used to determine how much relaxation would be expected on this molecule if single R-loops were allowed to form.

-`--top` followed by some integer n, indicates that information about the top n most favorable single R-loop structures should be outputted to stdout.
-Useful to get a sense of how the most favorabl structures over the sequence are distributed in position and energy.
+`--top` followed by some integer `n`, indicates that information about the top `n` most favorable single R-loop structures should be outputted to stdout.
+Useful to get an overarching sense of how the most favorable structures over the sequence are distributed in position and energy.

 `--dump` dumps the full statistical ensemble (every possible single R-loop structure) to a file for analysis.
 It provides the start location, stop location, energy, and probability of each structure, and the structures are sorted by decreasing probability.
+The Energy of the B-duplex (but not probability) which serves as the ground-state for the ensemble is provided as the first entry, with start and stop location 0.

 `--localaverageenergy` adds an aditional signal to the output as a .wig file.
 This signal is a measure of local average energy, and can supplement the base pair involvement probability.
 Disabled by default because it is a computationally expensive signal to compute.